 Accessibility Statement; Contact Us; Disabled and Dyslexic users - Accessible Resources; Disabled and Dyslexic users - Borrowing; Disabled and Dyslexic users - Disability Resource Area; Disabled and Dyslexic users - Print, Copy and Scan; Disabled and Dyslexic users - QuickScan; Disabled and Dyslexic users - Software; Disabled and Dyslexic users - Welcome; Law - After Leeds Beckett; Law - Databases; Law - EU Law; Law - International Law; Law - Journals and Magazines; Law - Referencing and Research; Law - UK Legislation; Law - Welcome; MyBeckett - MyBeckett & Submissions; News Resources; Resources; Skills and Subject Support; Sport & Exercise Science - Biomechanics; Sport & Exercise Science - Nutrition; Sport & Exercise Science - Physiology; Sport & Exercise Science - Professional Development; Sport & Exercise Science - Psychology; Sport & Exercise Science - Research Skills; Sport & Exercise Science - Strength & Conditioning; Sport & Exercise Science - Welcome; The Library - Welcome

-The pages were tested manually for conformance with WCAG 2.1 Level AA.
-The Gov.uk detailed checklist was used for testing, supported by guidance notes compiled from various sources including Understanding WCAG 2.1, and tools such as a screen reader (JAWS 2018), Colour Contrast Analyser, WAVE Evaluation Tool, ATbar and Line Height Adjuster.
-A Windows PC or Android mobile device was used for testing as appropriate.
+The testing was carried out by an individual member of Leeds Beckett University Library staff with advice and input from colleagues.
+Content was tested manually for conformance with WCAG 2.1 Level AA.
+The Gov.uk detailed checklist was used for testing, supported by guidance notes compiled from various sources including Understanding WCAG 2.1, and tools such as a screen reader (JAWS 2018), Colour Contrast Analyser, WAVE Evaluation Tool, ATbar and a Line Height Adjuster Google Chrome extension.
+Testing was carried out using a Windows PC, Android mobile device or iPhone, as appropriate.